Leading Slide Bearing Manufacturers

 Composite Slide Bearings

 A material composed of various components, including material categories for bonding and strengthening, is used to make composite sliding bearings.
 Finely woven fibers impregnated with polymer resins make up composite material.
-The composite material's physical and chemical properties can be modified to suit specific requirements and applications.
-These maintenance-free composite materials' excellent load-bearing capacity, wear resistance, self-lubricating properties, and anti-corrosive behavior make them the perfect choice for slide bearings' most demanding movement-related applications.
+The composite material's physical and chemical properties can be modified to suit specific requirements and applications, such as marine, hydraulic, and heavy industrial equipment that demand high load capacity and corrosion resistance.

 Fiber-Composite Bearings